 Programs and support available to Businesses

-- Signed into law on March 18, 2020, the FFCRA Provides up to two weeks paid sick leave plus an additional 10 weeks emergency leave for certain employees impacted by COVID-19.
+- Effective through December 31, 2020, the FFCRA Provides up to two weeks paid sick leave plus an additional 10 weeks emergency leave for certain employees impacted by COVID-19.
 Details including Q&A are available at https://www.dol.gov/agencies/whd/pandemic/ffcra-questions.

 - Forgivable amount - the amount the borrower would expend during the covered period (24 weeks beginning on date of loan) on sum of payroll (maximum of $100k/year per employee), mortgage interest, rent, and utilities – payroll includes retirement and health benefits.
 Payroll for self-employed individuals is net earnings up to same maximum of $100k/year of compensation, but does not include retirement and health benefits.